ngo-minh-thang-nguyen/Java_hibernate/helloworld/README.md

 ```shell
 mvn clean install
 ```
-A war file (helloworld.war) will be used inside of your "{pathToYourProject}/target" folder
+As a result, a war file (helloworld.war) will be generated inside of your "{pathToYourProject}/target" folder

 ###### Deploy server Wildfly and test
-If you use IDE IntelliJ, just click on the button as shown in the image to start your server
+If you use IDE IntelliJ, just click on one of the green buttons as shown in the image to start your server
 ![image](https://user-images.githubusercontent.com/12558275/223875256-e4e7268b-d680-4d19-93b5-372c5ba55958.png)

 By clicking the following URL :